Xzese/Instagram-API/README.md

 1. Create a free account on WeatherAPI.com.
 2. Obtain an API key.
 3. Add the API key to the `.env` file under the key `WEATHER_API_KEY`.
-4. Specify the location (e.g., UK Postcode, ZIP code, city) in the `.env` file under the key `WEATHER_LOCATION`.
+4. Specify the location (e.g., UK Postcode, ZIP code, City, Latitude, Longitude, etc.) in the `.env` file under the key `WEATHER_LOCATION`.
-5. The weather information displayed is for 12:00 if the time is before, for 18:00 if time is 12:00-17:59 and for tomorrow 12:00 if the time is 18:00 onwards.
+5. The weather information displayed includes the current temperature and conditions, as well as the forecast.
+The forecast varies depending on the current time:
+   - Before 10:00 AM: Shows the weather forecast for 12:00 PM.
+   - After 10:00 AM and before 4:00 PM: Shows the forecast for 6:00 PM.
+   - After 4:00 PM: Shows the forecast for 12:00 PM of the following day.
+   - After 12:00 AM: Shows the forecast for 12:00 PM of the same day.